 I am sure you already know the importance of displaying social sharing buttons on your site to popularize your blog and attract traffic from social platforms.

 Sassy Social Share makes social sharing on multiple platforms a 1-click process.
-You can choose your favorite networks from than 100 social sharing services.
+You can choose your favorite networks from more than 100 social sharing services.
 It’s lightweight and fast loading and quite easy to configure.

 This plugin is also mobile responsive, and the vertical floating bar (on your left) can turn into a horizontal floating bar on mobile devices if you enable this feature.

-For many users, the ability to customize the social icons is the stand-out feature of this cool social sharing WordPress plugin.
+The ability to customize the social icons is the stand-out feature of this cool social sharing WordPress plugin for many users.

 For this purpose, we need a page builder plugin.
 And what better page builder than Thrive Architect, which is also one of the most popular WordPress drag and drop landing page builders.